Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability is a Reflected Cross-Site Scripting (XSS) issue located in astro/packages/astro/src/template/4xx.ts.
-The root cause stems from the corrected variable, derived from the user-controlled pathname parameter, being directly interpolated into the HTML without proper escaping.
-While the pathname variable is escaped elsewhere, the corrected variable remains unsanitized before insertion into both the href attribute and link text (GHSA Advisory).
+The vulnerability exists in the trailingSlashMismatchTemplate function within astro/packages/astro/src/template/4xx.ts.
+The issue stems from the corrected variable, derived from user-controlled pathname parameter, being directly interpolated into HTML without proper escaping.
+While the pathname variable is escaped elsewhere (line 114: escape(pathname)), the corrected variable remains unsanitized before insertion into both href attributes and link text.
+The vulnerability was introduced in commit 536175528 through PR #12994, which implemented trailing slash redirection for on-demand rendered pages (GitHub Advisory, Miggo).

-An attacker can inject arbitrary JavaScript code that executes in the victim's browser context by crafting a malicious URL.
-While this vulnerability only affects the development server and not production builds, it could be exploited to compromise developer environments through social engineering or malicious links (GHSA Advisory).
+While this vulnerability only affects the development server and not production builds, it could potentially be exploited to compromise developer environments through social engineering or malicious links.
+The vulnerability allows attackers to inject arbitrary JavaScript code that executes in the victim's browser context (GitHub Advisory).

 The vulnerability has been patched in Astro version 5.15.6.
-Users are advised to upgrade to this version or later to mitigate the risk.
-The fix involves proper escaping of the corrected variable before its insertion into the HTML template (GHSA Advisory).
+Users should upgrade to this version or later to mitigate the risk.
+The fix involves properly escaping the corrected variable before its insertion into the HTML template (GitHub Advisory).

 Source: This report was generated using AI